mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ### Address Discovery of OneWire Temperature Sensor

+Before you can use the OneWire Temperature Sensor, you will need to find the specific address assigned to it.
+Each sensor has a unique address so that multiple sensors can be used at the same time.

 [Download](https://github.com/movingplaid/Mayfly_OneWireAddress/blob/master/Mayfly_OneWireAddress.ino) the code for the OneWire Device Address discovery.

-The following library is requires to compile this code:
+The following libraries are requires to compile this code:

   * OneWire

 In the Arduino software, go to `Tools > Manage Libraries` and type "`OneWire`" in the serach bar and press "`Enter`" on your keyboard.

 Select the library named "`OneWire`" and click the "`Install`" button.

+Close the Library Manager window by clicking the "`Close`" button when finished.

 Plug the OnewWire Temperature Sensor into the Grove port marked `D4-5` on the Mayfly board.

-Upload the sketch to the Mayfly by clicking the `Upload` button, hold `Crtl+U` or select `Sketch > Upload` from then menu.
+Compile and Upload the sketch to the Mayfly by clicking the `Upload` button, hold `Crtl+U` or select `Sketch > Upload` from then menu.

 Open the Serial Monitor by pressing the `Serial Monitor` button, hold `Ctrl+Shift+M` or select `Tools > Serial Monitor` from the menu.
 Make sure the "`baud`" rate option at the bottom right side of the widnow is set to "`9600`".